Community card poker

-Community card poker refers to any game of poker that uses community cards (also called "shared cards"), which are cards dealt face up in the center of the table and shared by all players.
+Community card poker is any game of poker that uses community cards (also called "shared cards"), which are cards dealt face up in the center of the table and shared by all players.
 In these games, each player is dealt an incomplete hand face down ("hole cards"), which are then combined with the community cards to make a complete hand.
 The set of community cards is called the "board", and may be dealt in a simple line or arranged in a special pattern.
 Rules of each game determine how they may be combined with each player's private hand.
 The most popular community card game today is Texas hold 'em, originating sometime in the 1920s.